 As the funding crisis deepened and the State Parks Board announced closure dates for various State parks, Red Rock among them, the Benefactors sponsored a charter bus for 40 Park supporters form Sedona and the Verde Valley to participate in a Support Our State Parks Rally in Phoenix and to meet with our legislators to discuss the need for funding of the Parks.

 Fighting for the Park’s Survival: After the Park closure date of June 3 2010 was announced, the Benefactors launched a major fund-raising campaign to cover the projected difference of $160,000 between Park income and Park expenditures for the 13 months of June 3, 2010 (the Park’s announced closing date) to June 30, 2011, end of fiscal year 2010.
-The effort is still underway.
-If you would like to join in this effort, please consider becoming a Benefactors member or making a donation.
+The Benefactors met the challenge, and kept the Park open.

 WEBSITE: Created in 2009 to bring the educational and conservation message of the Park to a far wider audience.
 Take some time to explore us.